dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nco.md

 In order to solve the problem, I used the Solver:
 <div class="custom-image"><img src="https://40.media.tumblr.com/ac3dfecb86cfc501f0aa1f025519d43a/tumblr_o3pkzxwNM61udztn8o3_1280.png" /></div>

+The constrains were set in the following way:
+For the first equation: <br />
+2000x1 + 600x2 + 300x3 + x4 <= 20 000<br />
+I used the function SUMPRODUCT.
+As parameters - first - "Cost per advertising" row in the table, and second - the first row in "Equation parameters" section.
+Same was logic was applied for the other constrains.

 ####Revelations: ))
 First of all, I lost a lot of time, trying to undestand why my result differed from my group mates, I obtaine smth like... floating point numers.
 Which is not okay.
 I only should have intefer numbers when dealing with "number of pieces"(related to the number of each advertisement type).
 To solve this issue I added the constraint for the changing cells - to accept only integer values.
 I made sure, that it is "intelligent" conversion to int.
 I mean, not just to round, but to round such that the result will be in accordance to the maximum solution.